tannal/tannal.glitch.me/inbox.md

 # 2024-10-18 0 | 0

+folk-rnn is a project funded by the UK Arts and Humanities Research Council, grant no. AH/R004706/1: "Engaging three user communities with applications and outcomes of computational music creativity".
+The generated tunes and the patterns of use that generated them may be used for research purposes, such as this grant.

 python inference.py --model_path metadata/default_config-data_v3-20241018-105356_best.pt --seed "<bos>" --max_length 200 --temperature 0.8 --num_tunes 5

 rsync -avz --progress data/ configurations/ ph_teacher2@10.68.162.201:~/tannalwork/cn-pop/ --relative